google/git-appraise/docs/tutorial.md

 can preserve both the full history of individual reviews, and the high-level (review-based) history of the repository.

-This can be seen with the history of git-appraise itself.
+This can be seen with the history of git-review itself.
 We can see the high level review history using `git log --first-parent`:

 ```